urvil38/swatch-rs/README.md

     -V, --version         Prints version information

 OPTIONS:
-    -d, --debug-type <debug-type>    Debug type print quantized pixels to given format. value can be (html, json or file). "file" debug type will create a "swatch.html" and write HTML data into it [default: json]
+    -d, --debug-type <debug-type>    Debug type print quantized pixels to given format. value can be (html or json).
+                                     "html" debug type will create a "swatch-${file_name}.html" and write HTML data into it [default: json]
     -i, --image <image-path>         Path to an image -c, --colors <max-depth>         Number of colors needed in power of 2, ex: for 16 colors pass 4. (i.e. 2^4 = 16) [default: 4]